momentohq/public-dev-docs/docs/cloud-linter/index.md

 Cloud Linter is designed to always stay within these specified limits.
 It's crafted with careful consideration to avoid generating any traffic to these APIs that could lead to AWS throttling or disrupt the normal operations of your AWS resources.
 Please note that while the average running time typically spans 15 minutes, this can vary significantly based on the volume of data being processed.
 Therefore, the process may extend up to 1 hour in some cases.

-For further details regarding the usage and limitations of Cloud Linter, please refer to the documentation available at: https://docs.momentohq.com/cloud-linter

-Cloud Linter complies with Momento's Terms of Services.
-For further information regarding Momento's terms of services, please refer to the Terms of Services page at: https://www.gomomento.com/terms-of-service
+Cloud Linter complies with Momento's Terms of Service.
+For further information, please refer to our [Terms of Service](https://www.gomomento.com/terms-of-service) page.